thegrumpys/odop/client/docs/Help/trade.md

-# TRADE OVERVIEW
+# TRADE

+## Trade Overview

  When a design problem is first submitted to the search, the ability of the design to meet the stated constraints will be determined.
-If the result is not feasible, it is necessary for the designer to restructure the design in some way.
+If the result is not feasible, it is necessary for the designer to restructure the design objectives in  some way.
  One approach is to change the design in some qualitative way, for example, to select stronger (and probably more expensive) materials.
  But first, it makes sense to investigate any available compromise where one or more of the original objectives is sacrificed in order to maintain the others.

  The TRADE feature may be used to identify those constraints that are most leveraged and guide the designer to restructure his goals in a way that is most consistent with the original objectives.
+ TRADE provides decision support for relaxation of constraints.
+ It functions to help locate the "nearest" feasible point when a feasible solution is not available with the existing set of constraints.
+ "Nearest" in this case means the feasible point reached with the least total relaxation of constraints.

  TRADE is similar to SEEK in that it automatically uses the capabilities of FIX and SEARCH and some math on the constraint violations to guide a